This article was co-written with Mike Spivey of Spivey Consulting.

 This could of course change, but seems unlikely based on their past methodology.
-For law school administrators, how US News ultimately handles GRE scores will have a big effect on the decisions made on candidates.
-With early indications that the GRE and LSAT will be weighted equally, the pressure to achieve a high GRE score will be equally intense, and thus the GRE won’t be a back door or easy pathway into law schools.
+For law schools, how U.S. News ultimately handles GRE scores will have a big effect on the decisions made on candidates.
+With early indications that they will weigh the GRE and LSAT equally, the pressure to achieve a high GRE score will be equally intense.
+Thus the GRE won’t be a back door or easy pathway into law schools.

 So which test should I take?

 Our advice here hasn’t changed, nor will it likely for a few more cycles.
-We would recommend taking the LSAT because it is the only test accepted by every school (note that if you have or receive an LSAT score, that score currently must be reported to USNWR, meaning it becomes the most important score for admissions purposes).
-So far the list of schools that take the GRE is still under 10% of all schools, and currently there are only 18 US law schools that use the GRE:
+We would recommend taking the LSAT because it is the only test every law school accepts.
+Note that if you have or receive an LSAT score, that score currently must be reported to USNWR, meaning it becomes the most important score for admissions purposes.
+The list of schools that take the GRE can be found here: US law schools that use the GRE.